Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 - [ ] Select **Tools** > **Enhance Scans** > **Enhance Camera Image**.
 - [ ] Select **Tools** > **Enhance Scans** > **Enhance Scanned Document**.
 - [ ] Right-click the image and select **Add Image**.

+#### Q18.
+You receive a PDF of a manuscript to be printed as an on-demand book.
+The writer also sent a new, single-page PDF to be added to the manuscript as the book's cover.
+Where can you go to accomplish this ?

+- [ ] Tools > Compare Files
+- [x] Tools > Organize Pages
+- [ ] Tools > Edit PDF
+- [ ] Tools > Action Wizard